rajansahu713/FastAPI-Projects/README.md

 9. Fastapi Template Rendering: A FastAPI project demonstrating how to render HTML templates using FastAPI.
 This project shows how to use Jinja2 templates for rendering dynamic HTML content and includes a basic project structure for easy expansion and maintenance.

-10. JWT Authentication In FastAPI:
+10. JWT Authentication In FastAPI: A FastAPI project demonstrating how to implement JSON Web Token (JWT) authentication.
+This includes generating, signing, and validating tokens to secure API endpoints, along with examples for managing user authentication and authorization.

-11. FastAPI With MongoDB
+11. FastAPI With MongoDB: A FastAPI project showcasing integration with MongoDB.
+This project covers connecting to MongoDB, performing CRUD operations, and leveraging FastAPI's async capabilities for efficient database interactions.

-12. Caching in FastAPI Applications
+12. DiskCache in FastAPI Applications: A FastAPI project showcasing the implementation of DiskCache for caching API responses to optimize performance and reduce redundant computations.
+This project explores how to use DiskCache as a lightweight and file-based caching mechanism, including scenarios where it is suitable.

-13. Fastapi Metadata Configuration
+13. Fastapi Metadata Configuration: A FastAPI project focused on customizing API metadata, such as title, description, and version, to improve API documentation and usability.
+It includes tips on structuring metadata for OpenAPI specifications.

-14. FastAPI with Docker
+14. FastAPI with Docker: A FastAPI project demonstrating how to containerize applications using Docker.
+This includes creating a Dockerfile, defining dependencies, and running the application in isolated environments for ease of deployment.

-15. Implementation of Pg bounce in FastAPI
+15. Implementation of Pg bounce in FastAPI: A FastAPI project detailing the implementation of PgBouncer for connection pooling with PostgreSQL.
+It explains the setup process, configuration, and performance improvements when handling high volumes of database connections.

 16. FastAPI Metadata Configuration

-17. Celery in FastAPI
+17. Celery in FastAPI: A FastAPI project showcasing the integration of Celery for background task processing.
+This includes examples of setting up Celery with RabbitMQ.

-18. Redis in FastAPI
+18. Redis in FastAPI:

 ## Instructions
 Follow the project-specific instructions provided in the README.md file within each project directory.